"Men on an endless journey, with no heroes or villains, no monsters or gods.

 the lover with the greater need for the other and which is the beloved who, consciously or not, determines the course of the affair?

-Whatever emotion binds these three young men, it is the driving force at the heart of The Satyricon.
+Whatever emotion binds these three young men to each other, it is the driving force at the heart of The Satyricon.

-Are these three in a mosaic in Lebrija Palace, Spain our heroes?
+Are these three in a mosaic in Lebrija Palace, Spain, our (anti-)heroes?
 Almost certainly not, but they look like good companions